romanhaa/Cerebro/README.md

 * [ ] Disable zoom in scatterD3.
 * [ ] Fix order of clusters.
 * [ ] Check what's going on with missing strings in sample info / analysis info.
-* [ ] Format cell number on load page to have comma separation.

 ## Changelog